dwdas9/home/articles/Misc/AirflowDocker/Setup.md

 - **Isolation**: Each component of Airflow runs in a separate container, ensuring isolation and reducing conflicts between components.

 ### Conclusion:
-The `docker-compose.yaml` file for Airflow is essential for anyone looking to run Airflow in Docker, as it streamlines the process of setting up and managing all the components of an Airflow environment.
+The `docker-compose.yaml` file for Airflow is crucial for the setup.
+Finding the right version of the file can be tricky.
+Searching the Apache official site may help.

 ---